MicrosoftDocs/CortanaSkillsKit/docs/skills/publish-skill.md

 <!-- >[!IMPORTANT]
 > You must complete the required fields before submitting your Cortana skill for review.
->
+>  -->
-> >[!TIP]
+>[!TIP]
-> > If you complete some of the required fields and need to continue later, then click on the **Save and Close** button at the bottom.
-This enables you to preserve the fields you populated.
-You are able to resume the rest at a later time.  -->
+> If you complete some of the required fields but need to continue later, click on the **Save and Close** button at the bottom of the page.
+This will save the data you've already entered, and allow you to resume later.

 Deploying your Cortana skill to **World** will submit your skill for review.
 Once it has passed review, your skill will be published in all markets that you specified when you registered your bot.